eli64s/readme-ai/README.md

 </table>
 <br>

+For custom images, see the following options:
+* Use `--image file` option to invoke a prompt to upload a custom image file.
-Use the `--image custom` option to invoke a prompt to enter a custom image URL or path.
+* Use `--image url` option to invoke a prompt to enter a custom image URL.
+* Use `--image llm` option to generate a logo using an LLM API (in development).

 ---